Arts of the Americas

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Crow (Native American).
 Spear Case, late 19th century.
 Hide, beads, wool, cloth, with fringe: 59 1/2 x 20 in.
 (151.1 x 50.8 cm).
 Brooklyn Museum, Robert B. Woodward Memorial Fund, 26.792.
 Creative Commons-BY (Photo: Brooklyn Museum, 26.792_PS1.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-The object is a spear case that is part of material purcased as belonging to Red Cloud.
+Spear case that is among the objects purchased as belonging to Red Cloud.
 It has a long tubular hide section at the top and an attached triangular-shaped hide pouch at the bottom.
 The tubular portion contains cut out geometric patterns and is edged with red and blue woolen cloth that is attached with hide binding.
 It has two loosely attached beaded hide rectangles trimmed with red woolen cloth and fringed at one end.
 The front of the pouch portion has blue, white, red and yellow beadwork forming vertical triangular designs in different sizes.
 It is edged with long hide fringe strips.
 This type of Crow case was often carried across the saddle of women to honor their husbands as seen in historical photographs.
 They are still made today for the same purpose and are an important part of Crow regalia.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome